-Because of the isostatic nature of the pressurising medium, greater flexibility with regard to sample shape is achieved through this process, and because of plastic deformation at the interface, surface preparation need not be so stringent.
+Because of the isostatic nature of the pressurising medium, greater flexibility with regard to sample shape is achieved through this process and, because of plastic deformation at the interface, surface preparation need not be so stringent.

 It may be possible to alleviate some of the coefficient of thermal expansion mismatch problems associated with bonding dissimilar materials, since component design is more flexible.
-Therefore the design can be arranged such that a compressive stress is obtained at the interface on cooling.
+Therefore the design can be arranged so that a compressive stress is obtained at the interface on cooling.

 - direct sealing of the circumference of the contact area between the two parts;